 If you are willing to throw down the money for the best option possible, automatic pool covers are a popular choice.
 This type of cover could be either solid tarp, vinyl, mesh, or a hybrid of all three.
 The cover is rolled and unrolled over the pool’s surface with a push of a button.

 Automatic pool covers are great options for those who use their pool a lot and want the easiest option.
-Although they are very handy and aesthetically pleasing, these types of covers are quite expensive.
+Although they are convenient and aesthetically pleasing, these types of covers are pretty expensive.
 The cost of purchase and installation can range from $9,000 – $25,000, depending on the size and shape of your pool.

 - Safe, simple, and easy to use once installed – ideal for rectangular pools.